gcalderone/Gnuplot.jl/docs/src/advanced.md

 ## Contour lines
 Although gnuplot already handles contours by itself (with the `set contour` command), **Gnuplot.jl** provides a way to calculate contour lines paths before displaying them, using the [`contourlines()`](@ref) function.
 We may use it for, e.g., plot contour lines with customized widths and palette, according to their z level.
-Continuing previous example:
+Continuing with the previous example:
 ```@example abc
 clines = contourlines(h.bins1, h.bins2, h.counts, cntrparam="levels discrete 10, 30, 60, 90");
 for i in 1:length(clines)